Skip to main content

 More information is available in the Student Handbook under Honor Council Procedures: Penalties.

-Honor Council outcomes of Failure in the Course, Suspension and Expulsion are considered disciplinary sanctions for purposes of reporting to agencies outside the university.
+Honor Council sanctions of Failure in the Course, Suspension and Expulsion are considered disciplinary sanctions for purposes of reporting to agencies outside the university.
 Therefore, these sanctions may be reported to graduate/professional schools or employers as part of the student’s disciplinary record.

-An outcome of Reprimand with a Recommended Failure on the Assignment is not considered a disciplinary sanction for purposes of reporting to agencies outside the university.
+A sanction of Reprimand with a Recommended Failure on the Assignment is not considered a disciplinary sanction for purposes of reporting to agencies outside the university.
 This means that Student Accountability, Community Standards and Academic Integrity does not report the existence of Honor Council cases resulting in a Reprimand to graduate and professional schools, prospective employers, or external entities, unless requested to do so by the student.

 For more information, contact studentaccountability@vanderbilt.edu.